 The Museum of London is a hidden treasure.
-Tucked away at London Wall, near Blackfriars Bridge and the Barbican Centre, from the outside it doesn’t seem the most impressive of places.
+Tucked away at London Wall, near Blackfriars Bridge and the Barbican Centre, from the outside it’s easy to miss.

 The museum was opened in 1976 and at first glance it still looks like a relic from that era: masses of concrete, and grey.
 Lots of grey.
 Its building certainly doesn’t have the splendour of some more well-known museums that appeal to families, like London’s Science Museum, the Natural History Musuem and the British Museum.

 Museum of London address: 150 London Wall, London EC2Y 5HN

 But when I took my daughter there last week, I was pleasantly surprised.
 Inside, tucked away in a small but atmospheric corner, we found the London 2012 Cauldron, Thomas Heatherwick’s breathtaking hedgehog display of copper petals, which was unveiled at the opening ceremony of the London Olympic and Paralympic Games.

 The Cauldron’s room is dimly lit, with different coloured lights on rotation, slowly illuminating the petals.
 If you’re visiting London and have an interest in the Olympic Games, I’d recommend stopping by.
 It is completely free to enter, after all.